 - 1. Demonstrate an advanced level of reflective, critical and original thinking. - 2.
 Demonstrate an understanding of the different elements within culture, such as literature, philosophy, arts, religion and history. - 3.
 Demonstrate an understanding of the major trends in the history of ideas in the Western tradition and their role in the making of the modern world. - 4.
 Demonstrate an understanding of a comprehensive Christian worldview. - 5.
 Demonstrate an understanding of the dynamics of influencing culture as ambassadors for Christ. - 6.
-In the B.A. degree, utilize a modern foreign language, biblical Greek, or a combination of biblical Greek and biblical Hebrew.

-7. Pursue advanced studies in individual or interdisciplinary programs within the humanities, independently or academically.
+Utilize a modern foreign language, biblical Greek, or a combination of biblical Greek and biblical Hebrew - 7.
+Pursue advanced studies in individual or interdisciplinary programs within the humanities, independently or academically.